Zakariaeech/Simple-Form-Page-HTML5-CSS/README.md

 # Simple-Form-Page-HTML5-CSS
-This is an example of forum page using HTML and CSS
+This is a form page using HTML and CSS (no back-end)

 # Create form using HTML5 & CSS